LaStefan/esg-stocks-dashboard/README.md

     They are saved in data/transformed/stock.csv and data/transformed/pricing_history.csv

 ## Indicators and Visualizations
-Existing Indicators and Visualizations (50-150 words):
-    For each indicator/visualization you have implemented so far, CSF/KPI supported by the indicator
-        Original data source(s) used to create this indicator If the indicator is computed using multiple attributes or data sources, explain how is it computed Which files in your code (python, html, javascript etc) generates the indicator

 ### ESG scores against Market Capitalization
 The ESG scores are scatter plotted against the companies market capitalization visualized using a python script.
 It is inner joined with sql queried using the stock and esg_history csv's.